Landstein/Water-Treatment-Plant-Power-Predictions/README.md

 - For time series it is necessary to have a lot of data.
 The improvement in the models from the first data set to the second is substantial
 - The facebook prophet model had a RMSE of about 224,000 compared to the Sarimax model which had a RMSE of 159,000.
 - Overall the Sarimax Model was predicting with a high enough accuracy for it to be useful.
+- It is visable in the images above how much of a better job the Sarimax model does then the facebook prophet model at getting the tops of the cycle.
+The smoothing in the facebook prophet model stops it from accurately predicting the data.